Roy Lane

 Roy Lane (c.
 1935 – 14 October 2009) was a British racing driver.
 He is best known for his great success in hillclimbing, having won the British Hillclimb Championship on four occasions (1975, 1976, 1992, and 1996) in a career spanning more than three decades.
 Lane won 90 individual rounds of the championship, a record equaled by Martin Groves in July 2009.

 Lane still holds the course record at Curborough sprint track; 26.84 secs in his Pilbeam MP58-09 4 litre DFL since 21 April 1996, where he was almost invincible.
 In the 1990s, his partnership with the Pilbeam constructor was one of the most successful in the sport.

-The back problems which troubled Lane for many years kept his appearances to a minimum in recent seasons, although he still competed on occasion, and continued to be competitive in sprinting.
+The back problems which troubled Lane for many years kept his appearances to a minimum in later seasons, although he still competed on occasion, and continued to be competitive in sprinting.
 He made a full return to hillclimbing in 2006, at the wheel of a Porsche 911.

 Lane was formerly chief instructor at the Prescott Hillclimb Drivers School.

 Roy Lane died of peritonitis on 14 October 2009.